-The Catalogue of Bias has been conceived as a response to Dave Sackett’s 1979 paper in the Journal of Chronic Disease.
+The Catalogue of Bias has been conceived as a response to David Sackett’s 1979 paper in the Journal of Chronic Diseases.
 Find out more here.

 Each Bias has: